Why Tokyo Narita Airport Duty Free Stores Need Duty Free Bags for Retail Security

 Some low-cost duty free bags are made from thin recycled plastic with a thickness of only 0.08 mm, a load capacity below 2 kg, and tear resistance under 5 N. However, Narita Airport travelers often purchase multiple bottles of sake or whisky (each weighing approximately 0.8 kg including packaging) or several cosmetic gift sets at once.

-This frequently leads to handle breakage or side tearing, causing products to fall and become damaged.
 According to statistics from the Japan Duty Free Association, 22% of after-sales damage cases in the Narita Airport area are related to inadequate packaging materials, resulting in average annual direct losses of over JPY 1.5 million per store.
-Poor packaging quality also raises doubts about product quality and reduces repeat purchase intent.

 Many standard duty free bags are available only in small, medium, and large sizes, which fails to accommodate the diverse product formats sold at Narita Airport.